 Non-resident owners of Dare County property — i.e. the people who sued the county — who have papers the county deems satisfactory, and who successfully navigate the permit issuance process, will be allowed in.
 Others will still be improperly kept out.

 Those still being denied entry include people without papers (especially common for younger or older non-drivers), those living in homes that aren’t recorded in government records as their “primary residence” (U.S. residents don’t normally have to tell the police or any government agency when we move), and mainland residents with business reasons for travel to the Outer Banks — including provision and support of essential infrastructure and services — but who aren’t “employees” of Dare County business license holders.

 We are pleased that Dare County officials have — apparently — realized that their actions “went too far” and might be deemed unconstitutional as applied to non-resident owners of property in the county.
-But we are disappointed that, because non-resident property owners are the only class of affected individuals who have taken the county to court, appeasing them may enable the county to avoid a court judgement on the Constitutionality of the remaining restrictions.
+But we are disappointed that, because non-resident property owners are the only class of affected individuals who have taken the county to court, appeasing them may enable the county to avoid a court judgment on the Constitutionality of the remaining restrictions.

 Dare County did, and is still doing, the wrong thing.
 It substituted irrelevant ID and paperwork requirements for medical evidence of infection or risk as the basis for deciding who is, and who is not, allowed to exercise their right to travel.
 We would welcome a clear-cut court decision that this was and is unconstitutional.
 We’d be interested in hearing from attorneys and/or individuals interested in challenging the continued restrictions.